Disclaimer: The pictures shown in this post are not my own. Click on each image to view its source.

 The first group of Germans to make their way to Wisconsin en masse was a group of Old Lutherans from Pomerania who came to seek religious freedom in 1839.
 The Pomeranians, whose namesake is a former Prussian province in what is now northern Germany and Poland, aptly named their new home “Freistadt,” or “free city,” to celebrate their independence from religious oppression.

 What is left of that original settlement?
-While Pomeranians might be best known in the United States for the small balls of fluff who bear their name, there is much more to Pomerania’s legacy than a cute dog breed.
+While Pomeranians might be best known in the United States for the small fluffy canines who bear their name, there is much more to Pomerania’s legacy than a cute dog breed.
 Head just two miles beyond Milwaukee’s northernmost border and you will enter the community of Freistadt, located within the City of Mequon at the intersection of Granville Road and Freistadt Road.

 Naturally, Freistadt is centered around the church where the Pomeranians were finally able to worship as Lutherans without prosecution.
 Constructed in 1884, Trinity Lutheran is Wisconsin’s oldest Lutheran church and remains not only an operational worship facility, but has expanded to include a K-8 school as well.

 More information on the groups involved in this community can be found by clicking on their names above.
-To enjoy a celebration of Pomeranian culture, be sure to visit Rotary Park in Mequon on Sunday, June 30th for the annual Pommerntag event!
+To enjoy a celebration of Pomeranian culture, be sure to visit Rotary Park in Mequon on the fourth Sunday in June for the annual Pommerntag event!